The election of paradoxes: how the ‘insider’ was really the outsider – and vice versa

 There was I must say an inevitability about the outcome.
 As an independent I was up against the Labour Party and the Greens (City Vision) – and on the other side C&R. I was also up against an array of interlinked progressive activist groups ‘Rock-Enrol’, ‘Action Stations’ ‘Generation Zero’ who made a considerable effort to get rid of me.
 More than that I was up against the mayor and the Super City/CCO establishment – and therein lies a paradox.

 The removal of a long-standing incumbent from office by a ‘fresh voice progressive’ candidate is not a new story in politics.
 But in this case the outsider, after 9 years on the local board was the real insider, the establishment favourite, strongly supported by Mayor Goff, and closely aligned with council and AT management.
-Paradoxically, it was the political veteran, me, who was the outsider; the anti-establishment candidate leading an insurgency campaign which despite the odds, was supported by just under half the voters.
+Paradoxically, it was the political veteran, me, who was the outsider; the anti-establishment candidate leading an insurgency campaign which despite the odds, very nearly succeeded.

 What were these odds?
 In 2018 the council on the recommendation of a political working party led by Labour veteran and Waitematā Local Board member Richard Northey, radically redrew the Waitematā & Gulf ward boundaries (but confusingly not those of the Waitematā local board).
 This on the grounds the ward contained “too many people” – 119,100 was the figure used – for one councillor to represent.
 That the ward contains the CBD where a very high number of residents are on temporary work permits, or are international students, which meant only 51% of the population were electors (whereas across Auckland and NZ the ratio is 68% electors) was disregarded.
 My case against this change was set out in a report I tabled with the Council, summarised in Ponsonby News Oct/2018..
 To no avail.
 Voter-rich Parnell, Newmarket and Grafton, containing 16,000 electors, were transferred to the Orakei ward, which now extends from the Tamaki Estuary to Symonds Street.
 It is clear to me that the real objective was to remove the ostensibly ‘blue’ areas (where incidentally I lived and had built up personal support).
 In other words it was a political gerrymander to make Waitematā & Gulf more City Vision-friendly.
 Last week the 2018 Census figures were finally released.
 Rather than 119,000 people living in the Waitematā & Gulf ward, it was only 92,865,– 26,235 less than the council claimed!
 The change significantly lowered both the votes cast (only 44% of the population are now on the roll) but also the voter turnout percentage for this ward.
 Down from a respectable 42% in 1996 to a miserable 35%.
 The whole exercise constituted an unfortunate conflict of interest.